Skip to main content

 • Set the bottom of the door assembly onto the hooks at the bottom of the cabinet opening.

-• Align the door assembly onto the bulkhead arms, and make sure the drum sits correctly on the front bulkhead.
+• Align the assembly with the bulkhead arms, and make sure the drum sits correctly on the front bulkhead.

-• Spin the drum by hand to help it feed onto the door bulkhead if alignment is difficult.
+• Spin the drum by hand to help it seat correctly if alignment is difficult.

 • Use a 5/16 inch nut driver to reinstall the two screws inside the doorway.